microsoft/vscode-webview-ui-toolkit/src/radio-group/README.md

 | Don't use long blocks of text.                         | Use concise language to describe each option.          |

 ## Implementation

+While any DOM content is permissible as a child of the `vscode-radio-group`, only `vscode-radio` content and slotted content with a role of `radio` will receive keyboard support.

 ## Attributes